Batrachedra agaura: Distribution

 This species is endemic to New Zealand.
 Specimens have been collected from Kaeo in the North Island to Invercargill in the South Island and it is regarded as being generally distributed throughout the country.
 This species has also been recorded at Pitt Island in the Chatham Islands.

-Biology and behaviour
+Biology and behavior

 Adults are on the wing from October to February.
 They are nocturnal and are occasionally attracted to light.
 The larvae form a cocoon in their feeding place and pupate there.

 Habitat and host species

-This moth prefers native forest habitat, especially beech forest and manuka scrubland.
+This moth prefers native forest habitats, especially beech forest and manuka scrubland.
 It is also known to inhabit kanuka forest.
-The larvae of this species is associated with sooty mold and sooty beech scale.
-It has been hypothesised that B. agaura larvae feed on sooty beech scale.
-However they may also feed on the sooty mold itself.
+The larvae of this species are associated with sooty mold and sooty beech scale.
+It has been hypothesized that B. agaura larvae feed on sooty beech scale.
+However, they may also feed on the sooty mold itself.
 If B. agaura are found to consume scale insects this species will be one of the few that have larvae that are predatory.